Las Vegas Transit: Structure and overview

 Neon signs in downtown Las Vegas.
 Photographed by Charles O'Rear for Documerica, 1972.

 Las Vegas Transit's route structure for most of its existence used a "spoke and hub" system, similar to a wagon wheel.
 The "hub", where most routes met, was downtown Las Vegas.
 This was in contrast to most transit system, which generally use a "grid" system, as CAT currently does, or a combination of the "grid" and "spoke and hub" system.
 The reason LVTS used the "spoke and hub" system was simply to maximize coverage of area with the fewest buses.
 Instead of having a bus line run in both directions along the same street, most of LVTS routes were designed in one-way loops circling a section of the city before returning downtown.
 This method maximized the service area covered.
-Furthermore, it allowed riders to go to more places, as a rider can access most other routes via the downtown hub.
-However, some bus riders must circle the whole route before arriving at their destination, and in most cases, required a transfer downtown as well.
+Furthermore, it allowed riders to go to more places, as a rider could access most other routes via the Downtown Transportation Center.
+However, some bus riders had to circle the whole route before arriving at their destination, and in most cases, required a transfer downtown as well.

 In the late 1970s, the system consisted of nine routes, numbered 1 through 10, without a Route #2.
 The residential routes were generally subsidized by the lucrative Route #6 "Strip/Downtown".
 Three of the nine routes were 24-hour routes: Route #3 "Salt Lake Hwy", #4 "Boulder Hwy", and #6 "The Strip".
 Routes #3, #4, and #9 had 30-minute headways and #6 "Strip" had 15-minute headways.
-Unfortunately, the routes were not synchronized to meet at the same time and sometimes, a rider may have had to wait up to 45 minutes for transfer to the next bus.
+Unfortunately, the routes were not synchronized to meet at the same time and sometimes, a rider had to wait up to 45 minutes for transfer to the next bus.